humanitec-architecture/example-library/README.md

 - Perform one logical change per pull request
 - Maintain a clean list of commits and squash them if necessary

+## Creating issues

+If you found an issue with one of the examples, please [raise a GitHub issue](https://github.com/humanitec-architecture/example-library/issues/new) in this repo to submit your feedback and request a fix.

-## Example usage in downstream sites
+## Examples usage in downstream sites

 All examples except the `resource-graph-patterns` are regularly transferred for display in the [Example Library](https://developer.humanitec.com/examples/) site for greater community reach.